 - The ‘Safe Hands Workshop’ which is run by the local County Board.

-An ECB Vetting check (DBS) is also required and the above three requirements must be updated every three years.
+An ECB Vetting check (DBS) is required annually and the above two requirements should be updated every three years.